To the right, an example from one of the most deadly poisonous genera in the world .

 Plants containing pyrrolizidine alkaloids typically are located in the Bean, Borage (Boraginaceae) and Aster families (Nelson, Shih, & Balick, 2007).
 Knowledge of these compounds is relatively recent.
 Therefore, traditional internal use of plants such as Comfrey (Symphytum officinale) with has such compounds is now often discouraged.

 Oxalates are compounds typically found in the Beet (Chenopodiaceae) Buckwheat (Polygonaceae) and Wood Sorrel (Oxalidaceae) families.
 Purslane (Portulaca oleracea) in the (Portulacaceae) also contains soluble oxalates.
 These compounds have the potential to leach calcium from the body if not prepared in the appropriate way.
+One method of preparation is through boiling or blanching as the acid goes into the water.
 Some individuals are particularly susceptible to the formation of stones made of calcium oxalate as well.
 Care should be exercised in not consuming excessive amounts of members from these families in a raw form.
-Researcher John Kallas debates the role of oxalic acid in causing health issues in people (Kallas, 2010).
+However, researcher Dr. John Kallas debates the role of oxalic acid in causing health issues in people (Kallas, 2010).

 Plants in the Araceae family contain calcium oxalate crystals that may cause an intense burning sensation upon digestion.
 Fish Tail palm (Caryota sp.) fruits also contain calcium oxalate crystals as i had to learn the hard way in a botanical gardens once. i was going off the idea espoused by Frank Cook that all palm fruits are edible… Remember that nature is not a fan of absolutes like “all” and “never”.
 The kernel inside even the Fish Tail is edible apparently once the pulp is removed.
 However, that pulp can even be caustic topically and should be removed with care.

 Important glycocides including goitrogenic substances that may inhibit proper thyroid function are present in some members of the Mustard (Brassicaceae) and Beet (Chenopodiaceae) families.
 Ranunculin is a glycocide in the Buttercup (Ranunculaceae).
-Cardiac glycocides are the most powerful and typically found in species from the Lily, Dogbane (Apocynaceae) and Foxglove families (Scrophulariaceae).
-One side note is that many members of the Scrophs as traditionally described including Foxglove have been moved to the Plantaginaceae family.
+Cardiac glycocides are the most powerful and typically found in species from the Lily, Dogbane (Apocynaceae) which now includes the formerly distinct Milkweed family (Asclepiadaceae) and Foxglove families (Scrophulariaceae).
+One side note is that many members of the Scrophs as traditionally described including Foxglove have been moved to the Plantaginaceae and Orobanchaceae families.
 Hedge Hyssop (Gratiola) is an outlier from the Lamiaceae that also contains cardiac glycocides.

 Beech (Fagus grandifolia) (Fagaceae)